vcortez29/msac-lab6/exercise07.md

         git status

-2. Edit one of your lists to add a few items
+2. Edit one of your `fruits.txt`, add a few items

-        vim fruits.txt
+        blueberry
+        strawberry
+        etc.

-3. Edit another of your lists to add a few items
+3. Edit `appliances.txt` and add a few items

-        vim equipment/appliances.txt
+        dishwasher
+        dryer
+        etc.

-4. Look at git status
+4. Look at git status, paste the output here

+        git status

 5. Can you commit both of the changed files in a single commit?

-6. After you do so, check that you have a clean working directory
+6. After you do so, check that you have a clean working directory by running `git status`, and pasting the output here

-7. Edit two more files

-        vim vegetables.txt equipment/furniture.txt
+7. Create a new file `equipment/furniture.txt`.
+Add content to both `vegetables.txt` and `furniture.txt`

-8. Can you commit just one of the changed files?
+8. How can you commit just one of the changed files?

-9. Check your status
+9. Check your `git status`

-10. What does red mean in the output of git status?
+10. What does red text mean in the output of `git status`?

-11. What does green mean in the output of git status?
+11. What does green text mean in the output of `git status`?

-12. Bonus - Can you make a single file show in both red and green in the output of `git status`?
+12. How can you make a single file show in both red and green in the output of `git status`?